sergiofgonzalez/docker-book/03-sample-containers/e13-spark-standalone-cluster/spark-worker/README.md

 17/09/16 19:11:00 INFO Master: Registering worker 172.17.0.3:32932 with 4 cores, 2.9 GB RAM
 ```

-Once the connection is established, you will have a simples *Spark Standalone Cluster* with a master and a single worker node, and you will be able to submit applications to execution using:
+Once the connection is established, you will have a simplest *Spark Standalone Cluster* with a master and a single worker node, and you will be able to submit applications to execution using:
 ```bash
 $ sudo docker exec spark-master /bin/bash -c "./bin/spark-submit --master spark://w.x.y.z:7077 --class <main-class-for-spark-app> /media/shared-spark/<jar-name-for-spark-app> <additional-args>"
 ```